-This cover contains certain information for quick reference only.
+This cover page contains certain information for quick reference only.
 It is not a summary of this issue.
-Investors must read the entire Official Statement, including the Appendices attached hereto, to obtain information essential to their making of an informed investment decision.
+Investors must read the entire official statement to obtain information essential to the making of an informed investment decision.

-The Bonds are offered when, as and if issued, subject to the prior approval of legality by the law firm of Parker McCay P.A., Mount Laurel, New Jersey, Bond Counsel to the Township, and certain other conditions described herein.
-Certain legal matters will be passed upon for the Township by its Solicitor, Linda Galello, Esquire.
-Acacia Financial Group, Inc., Mount Laurel, New Jersey, has acted as Municipal Advisor to the Township in connection with the issuance of the Bonds.
-It is anticipated that the Bonds in definitive form will be available for delivery, in immediately available funds, through DTC in New York, New York on or about June 7, 2022.
+The Notes are offered when, as and if issued and subject to prior sale, to withdrawal or modification of the offer without notice, and to the approval of legality by the law firm of Parker McCay P.A., Mount Laurel, New Jersey, Bond Counsel to the Township, and certain other conditions described herein.
+Certain legal matters will be passed upon for the Township by its Counsel, Christopher Orlando, Esquire, of the law firm of Parker McCay P.A., Mount Laurel, New Jersey.
+Acacia Financial Group, Inc., Mount Laurel, New Jersey has served as Municipal Advisor to the Township in connection with the Notes.
+The Notes are expected to be available for delivery in definitive form through DTC in New York, New York on or about July 13, 2023.